Child Personal Injury Claims*

 It can be quite common for an organisation/company to have risk assessments / safety measures policy documents etc. written down on paper, but then the implementation of these measures are not followed up, a basic standard of care does not arise, and an accident occurs with the result that a person is injured which was not their fault.

-Legal Time Limits for Minors Personal Injury Claims
+Legal Time Limits in Child Personal Injury Claims*

 It is important to note that the time to file a child’s personal injury claim* differs significantly to that of an adult.
 One needs to initiate legal action within a mandatory two years from the date of the accident, however, if the person is below the age of 18, the two year period only begins to run on their 18th birthday which is termed their age of majority.
 Therefore, the child who has reached the age of majority ie 18 has now one day within two years to initiate a legal action.
 Any legal action commenced outside of this time frame will be what is termed statute barred.